 Personal data is managed in line with statutory requirements.
 From 25th May 2018, the school adheres to the General Data Protection Regulations.

-Pupils are given clear guidance on the use of mobile technology in school:
+Pupils are given clear guidance on the use of mobile technology in school and frequent reminders:

 The following guidelines are written to protect all pupils in the school: